Our interests are:

 We encourage people with an interest in historical diving to join us.

 The HDS Aus-Pac is a membership-based, not for profit, incorporated organisation, formed in 1997.
 Administration of the Society is carried out by a small Committee elected by the members on an annual basis.
 There are no paid positions at any level within the Society.
 Due to the tyranny of distance over the huge area in which the HDS Aus-Pac operates, committee meetings are held by email.
-Committee Minutes and financials are reported in our magazine.
+Committee Minutes are reported in the electronic bulletin and magazine.
+Our financials are reported to the membership at the AGM and in the AGM minutes sent electronically to members.

 The HDS Aus-Pac is not involved in any in-water activities.
 Diving is potentially hazardous and may cause serious injury or death.
 The Committee of the HDS Aus-Pac suggests that to dive without proper training or procedures, using equipment that you have not been trained or have experience with, or equipment that has not been well maintained, all increase this risk.
 The HDS Aus-Pac is not a substitute for any of the above in any way.
 Common sense and diving within your own experience and ability, is each members choice.